-More importantly, in the other direction, Sections \ref{s.rademacher} and \ref{s.estimate} provide an analysis based on the Rademacher complexity (\citep{BM,BBL}) and Theorem \ref{t.rademacher} establishes several non-asymptotic error estimates.
-These results state that with high probability the performance error of a randomly chosen training set is bounded by the \emph{empirical} Rademacher complexity.
-As the complexity of a fixed network gets smaller with larger training data, for such an appropriate combination of network structure and data, overlearning would be small as well.
-On the other hand, for fixed training sets the complexity increases with the size of the networks.
-Thus, the performance error estimate \eqref{e.rate} is an analytic manifestation of the bias-variance or more precisely, bias-complexity trade-off (cf.~\citet{SSB}, Chp.~5) in this context.

-The large sample size-limit of the complexity estimate proves the convergence of the deep Monte Carlo optimization.
-Indeed, Corollary \ref{c.convergence} shows that for sufficiently large training sets the actions constructed by appropriately wide or deep neural networks are close to the desired solutions and the overlearning is negligible. \citet{HPBL} also establishes convergence results for controlled Markov processes including the above and several other hybrid algorithms that they propose. \citet{HLo} provides another convergence analysis for the backward stochastic differential equations which are closely connected to optimal control.
+Theorem \ref{t.ant} considers the over-parametrized limit of the trained actions or, equivalently, the limit as the hypothesis spaces gets denser.
+It is shown that in the limit the performance of naturally adapted trained feedback controls is equal to the performance of the strictly smaller value given by the minimization over the anticipative controls.